 "Exotic" Smoking Practices (Hookah, Bidis, and Clove Cigarettes)

 "Exotic" smoking has often been promoted as a safe alternative to traditional tobacco products.
-The following article describes the health risks associated with these practices and provides resources for quitting tobacco all together.
+The following article describes the health risks associated with these practices and provides resources for quitting tobacco altogether.

 Bidis or "Beedies"

 Hookah (Water pipes)

 Hookah (or narghile) smoking started in the Middle East.
 Flavored tobacco (called shisha) is burned in a water pipe and the smoke is inhaled through a long hose.
-It is marketed as being a "safe" alternative to cigarettes based on claims that the percentage of tobacco in the product smoked is low, and the water may act as a filter to remove toxins; however these claims are false!
+It is marketed as being a "safe" alternative to cigarettes based on claims that the percentage of tobacco in the product smoked is low, and the water may act as a filter to remove toxins; however, these claims are false!
 In fact, hookah smoke contains more toxins such as nicotine, carbon monoxide, tar, and other hazardous substances, than cigarette smoke.
 Hookah tobacco contains all of the carcinogens and chemicals that cigarette tobacco does.
-A 1 hour hookah smoking sessions exposes smokers to 100-200 times the amount of smoke from a single cigarette.
+A 1-hour hookah smoking session exposes smokers to 100-200 times the amount of smoke from a single cigarette.
 Hookah smoking delivers the same amount of nicotine as a cigarette, so it may be equally addictive.

 Hookah smokers are at risk for the same cancers as cigarette smokers: lung, mouth, esophagus, and stomach.
 The toxins in the smoke are also known to cause heart and lung diseases.
 Hookah pipes are often communally used and are not well cleaned, which poses a risk of spreading infectious diseases such as herpes, hepatitis, tuberculosis, the common cold, strep, and COVID-19.

 Clove cigarettes, also called kreteks, are a combination of tobacco, clove products (clove oil and ground cloves) and other additives, imported from Indonesia.
 Because these are mostly a tobacco product (60-80% of the cigarette is tobacco), they have the same risks as cigarette smoking.
 Smokers often have the mistaken notion that smoking clove cigarettes is a safe alternative to smoking tobacco.
 But clove cigarettes are a tobacco product with the same health risks as cigarettes.
 In addition, the chemicals in cloves have been linked to asthma and other lung diseases.